-The Minister (or the Minister's Nominee) will consider our report and advise the council of any required amendments to the contributions plan.
+The Minister's Nominee will consider our report and advise the council of any required amendments to the contributions plan.
 This advice will be published on DPIE's website.
 Once the council makes these amendments, the plan will become an "IPART-reviewed contributions plan".
 This will entitle the council to levy contributions in accordance with the adopted plan.